gridai/grid-docs/docs/platform/10_known-issues.md

 * Folder size for [--localdir](https://docs.grid.ai/features/runs/localdir): When using the `--localdir` option the folder sizes are recommended to stay under 50MB

-* Running a script from the UI is not working currently, the workaround is to use the base of the github repo and then navigate to the script.
+* When creating a run in the UI, specify the github repo where the script is located.
+Providing the URL to the specific script in Github is not currently supported.

 ### [Session](https://docs.grid.ai/features/sessions)
 * Cloning a Github repo with SSH is currenlty not supported.
 Insead, use Github's HTTPS clone method.